UseSolar/Solar/README.md

 > This may overwrite any changes

 ```
-cd Solar # if you arent already inside the Solar folder
+cd Solar # if you arent already
 git pull --force --allow-unrelated-histories
 ```